15 college programs for kids who learn and think differently

 8. King’s College; Wilkes-Barre, Pennsylvania

 The college offers a two-tier program for freshmen called First Year Academic Studies Program (FASP).
-Students start out meeting individually and in small groups with a learning specialist four hours a week to build executive functioning and learning skills.
+Students start out meeting individually and in small groups with a learning specialist four hours a week to build executive function and learning skills.
 Support decreases as the year goes on.

 Nice feature: The program also works on self-esteem, stress, and anxiety issues.